 Used to set the current altimeter setting by using the + or - buttons, touching on the slider and sliding it UP or DOWN with your finger, or touching the "Touch Zone" (red circle noted above, also see "Touch Zone" below) to manually input the altimeter setting (see below).
-A blue STD button resets the ALT Setting to standard atmospheric pressure (29.92 in HG or

-1013 hPa).
-The In/hPa Switch allows you to set the Altimeter Setting using in of HG or hPa as the local altimeter dictates.
+In the air, the STD button resets the altimeter setting to standard atmospheric pressure (29.92 in HG or 1013 hPa).
+The In/hPa Switch allows you to set the Altimeter Setting using inches of HG or hPa as the local altimeter dictates.